Best mini-ITX case in 2023 – air cooling, full-size GPU, style picks

 Many people will choose a shorter cooler or even water cooling by default when planning a small form factor PC, but if you want to get the most out of your hardware, a bigger cooler is always better.
 Some of the largest coolers on the market get up to– or even over– 160 mm in height.
-For coolers like this, the H200i is your best bet.
-This case can fit CPU heatsinks that are up to 165mm in height.

 Cooling is arguably more important in small cases than in mid-towers since the air in the case can heat up much more quickly and to much higher temperatures since there is a much smaller volume within the case.
 If you’re going to use high end or notoriously hot running hardware, then make sure your case can fit plenty of fans, has good airflow, and even consider water cooling.

 If you have a large library of games, movies, or music, then you know the feeling of running out of space and having to uninstall or delete things to free up space.
 The best way around this is to simply add more drives to your system.
 However, in small form factor cases space is at a premium, so drive bays can be hard to come by.